Texts | Christofer Sandin

 npm view <module_name> versions.

-Note that versions are in the plural.
-This will give you a complete listing of versions to choose from. -
+Note that versions is in the plural.
+This will give you a complete listing of versions to choose from.

 npm view <module_name> version